Freight train hauling trash derails in Ayer

 AYER - A freight train derailed in Ayer late Thursday morning.

 It happened near Sculley Road.
+Five rail cars carrying 10 containers went off the tracks.
 The fire department is asking people to avoid the area.

-No injuries were reported, according to Norfolk Southern, which operates the train.

 for more features.